mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type SourcePortfolioId: string
     :param SourcePortfolioId:

-      The identifier of the source portfolio to use with this association.
+      The identifier of the source portfolio.